clarkedarkmatter/panoramic-oak/content/pages/platform.md

 ---
-title: Platform
+title: Noah's Platform
-subtitle: Noah Robinson has 23 years of law enforcement experience and has served as a field training officer, law enforcement instructor, internal affairs investigator, public information officer, grant writer, project manager, and human resources director.
+subtitle: Noah Robinson has 23 years of law enforcement experience and has served as a field training officer, law enforcement instructor, internal affairs investigator, public information officer, grant writer, project manager, and human resources director.<br><br>Noah Robinson also served as the Chief Deputy Sheriff and second in command of the Sheriff's Office.
+Noah knows what it takes to successfully run a Sheriff’s Office, and his platform reflects his experience and expertise.
 img_path: #https://noah4sheriff.b-cdn.net/images/noah-dog.jpg
 img_alt: Noah Robinson
 seo: